Programme

 Session 2 – Biochemistry, physiology, genetics, and molecular biology of sourdough microorganisms

-Prof. Marco GOBBETTI (Free University of Bolzano, Bolzano, Italy)
+Marco GOBBETTI (Free University of Bolzano, Bolzano, Italy)

-Prof. Caiti HEIL (North Carolina State University, Raleigh, North Carolina, USA)
+Caiti HEIL (North Carolina State University, Raleigh, North Carolina, USA)

 Genetic and phenotypic diversity of Saccharomyces cerevisiae in sourdough